 Alex Simonson holds a Ph.D. in marketing, with distinction, from Columbia Business School, Columbia University, a J.D. from New York University School of Law, and an A.B., magna cum laude, from Columbia College, Columbia University.

-He was co-head of Guideline’s division in charge of legal and brand protection research, and has designed surveys and consulted for numerous law firms, agencies, and consumer products companies for over 15 years.
+He was co-head of Guideline’s division in charge of legal and brand protection research, and has designed and conducted surveys for numerous law firms, agencies, and consumer products companies since the mid 1990s.

 Alex is a recognized expert in the field of trade dress.
 His work has been cited in various media such as Business Week, Harvard Business Review, Ad Age, BBC Television, Fox News, The Washington Post, Forbes, NPR Morning Edition, and Women’s Wear Daily.